flux-framework/flux-core/doc/man1/flux-mini.rst

 provided, then one will be read from *stdin*.

-**flux-mini alloc** works similarly to **batch**, but instead blocks until the job has started and interactively attaches to the new Flux instance.
+**flux-mini alloc** works similarly to **batch**, but instead blocks until the job has started and interactively attaches to the new Flux instance (unless the ``--bg`` option is used).
 By default, a new shell is spawned as the initial program of the instance, but this may be overridden by supplying COMMAND on the command line.

 The intent is for the "mini" commands to remain simple with stable interfaces over time, making them suitable for use in scripts.